georapbox/is-api/README.md

 # is-api

-Inspired by the [is.js](http://is.js.org/) micro library, this is tiny library that you can extend with your own type checking (and more) methods and benefit from the interfaces `not`, `all` and `any` the library provides with.
+Inspired by the [is.js](http://is.js.org/) micro library, this is tiny javascript library that you can extend with your own type checking (and more) methods and benefit from the interfaces `not`, `all` and `any` the library provides with.

 By default, the library is "naked".
 Use the `extend()` method to provide it with your own type checking methods.